byDagor/Dagor-Brushless-Controller/README.md

 ### 2.1 Arduino IDE/ ESP32 set-up
 The ESP32 is supported using [arduino-esp32 package](https://github.com/espressif/arduino-esp32); open source software provided by the espressif.
 You can download the support package through the Arduino Board Manager by searching for ESP32 or follow the instructions on the [package installation webpage](https://github.com/espressif/arduino-esp32#installation-instructions).
 Once the package is installed make sure you can compile one of the examples.

-### 2.2 ESP32 flash-mode
+### 2.2 Flashing the Dagor Controller
-To put the Dagor board in flash mode press and hold the Reset Button, press once the Boot Button and then release the Reset Button.
+It is requiered a USB to TTL adapter to flash the Dagor board; I recommend using the CP2102 module.
+Once the adapter is connected to the board, to put the Dagor board in flash mode press and hold the Reset Button, press once the Boot Button and then release the Reset Button.
 You should be able to read on the Serial monitor that the board is waiting for download.
-Press the upload button and the ESP32 will begin flashing, after it's done press the Reset Button once and the code should start running.
+Press the upload button on the Arduino IDE and the ESP32 will begin flashing, after it's done press the Reset Button once and the code should start running.

 ### 2.3 Running the encoder example
 Download the [Encoder Tester](JC01F05/JC01F05.ino) and open it on your Arduino IDE.
 Upload it to the ESP32 and open the Serial terminal and make sure the measurement is accurate.
 Move the motor's rotor one complete rotation and make sure the terminal prints 360 degrees.